 To check Ford Transit-350 tire pressure you will first need to determine its recommended tire pressure for the front and rear tires.
 Take off tire valve caps and use a tire pressure gauge to check tire inflation in every tire.
 Adjust Ford Transit-350 tire pressure to its recommended levels.
 If overinflated, let some air out by pressing down the center plunger in the valve stem.
 If underinflated, add air with tire inflator.
 Recheck tire pressure to make sure all tires are properly inflated.
 Replace the valve stem caps.
 Make sure to check tire pressure when tires are "cold" and have not been driven for at least 3 hours.
 Remember that the front and rear tire pressures may differ.

-What is the recommended tire pressure for Ford Transit-350?
+What is proper tire pressure for Ford Transit-350 replacement tires?

 What is recommended winter tire pressure for Ford Transit-350?

 Tire pressure fluctuates with ambient temperatures.
 When temperatures drop, Ford Transit-350 tires may lose approximately 1 psi of air pressure for every 10 degree Fahrenheit decrease.
 During winter Ford Transit-350 tires can be inflated 3 to 5 psi above the recommended tire pressure settings to compensate for lower temperatures.
 Do not overinflate above the maximum tire inflation pressure value indicated on tire sidewall.
 Make sure to check tire pressure regularly in the winter to keep tires properly inflated for a safe ride on snow and icy roads.